 - one from science, technology, engineering and math (STEM) disciplines

 - One award of the Frank Finger Graduate Fellowship for Teaching.
-The Frank Finger award is offered in recognition of stimulating and organized classroom/ lab instruction.
-The awardee will receive a $2,000 award, an engraved Jefferson Cup, and a certificate in honor of her/his achievement.
+The Frank Finger award is offered to a student in the Graduate School of Arts & Sciences in recognition of stimulating and organized classroom/ lab instruction.
+The awardee will receive a $2,000 award, and a certificate in honor of their achievement.

 - One award of the Class of 1985 Fellowship for Creative Teaching.
-The Class of 1985 Fellowship is offered to the candidate who best demonstrates exceptional creativity in teaching activities.
-The awardee will receive an award of $5,000, an engraved Jefferson Cup, and a certificate in honor of her/his achievement.
+The Fellowship is offered to the candidate who best demonstrates exceptional creativity in teaching activities.
+The awardee will receive an award of $5,000 and a certificate in honor of their achievement.

-- A synthesis of student evaluations that makes clear the graduate student's impact on undergraduate learning.
+- A quantitative and qualitative synthesis of student evaluations that makes clear the graduate student's impact on undergraduate learning.

 Nomination packets will be assessed by the committee on the basis of the following criteria: innovation and creativity; quality of the teaching statement; evidence for the quality of instruction; and the demonstrated impact of the graduate student on undergraduate learning and success.